zbejzer/jbwkmeet-frontend/CONTRIBUTING.md

 - `feature/*`: Feature or feature set
 - `bugfix/*`: Resolves an issue
-- `refacor/*`: Replaces functionality with equivalent one using diffrent technology
+- `refactor/*`: Replaces functionality with equivalent one using different technology

 2. Use slash `/` as segment separators